 Our culture is founded on a set of values that guides how we work with each other and our clients.
 These values are intrinsic to who we are, how we differentiate ourselves and form the basis of our service offerings and project methodologies.

 All employees are recruited, trained, performance assessed, rewarded and promoted on the basis of fairness, professional competence and contribution.
-Our values can be summarised as follows:
+Our core values shown below.

 Maintain governance structures and processes that are fit for purpose and support good decision making by the Board.